sifank/NexDome_Beaver/README.md

 NexDome is a classic observatory dome with more than 100 degrees of shutter opening, allowing you to point your telescope to the zenith while remaining shielded from stray light and wind.
 The 2.2 meter inside diameter provides plenty of space to operate up to a 14” Schmidt Cass or a refractor 1400mm long.

-The driver is compatible with Beaver firmware version 1.0 or higher.
+The driver is compatible with Beaver firmware version 1.1.1 or higher.

-INDI NexDome Beaver driver is currently only released in beta form from a separate git repository.
-It is compatible with libindi >= v1.8.2
+INDI NexDome Beaver driver is compatible with libindi >= v1.8.2

 NOTES
 =====
-- Network connection has not been tested yet, use USB or let me know if it works for you.
+- Network connection has not been tested: use USB or let me know if it works for you.
 - The controller does not support setting the shutter timeout value.
 - Aborting while the shutter is in motion will stop the shutter, however the controller will issue hardware errors.
   - (This is compatible with ASCOM)